enzo-dante/SQL/sql-db-structure.md

+# SQL injection attack

+if user input isn't scrubbed the db is vulnerable to the user enter SQL commands into their input and getting private db data

+the below blindly concatenates to SQL command and since 1=1 would be true for every record all records would be returned

+ex:

+Enter a song title:
+Heartless' OR 1=1 OR '

+# SQL PreparedStatement

+A PreparedStatement can protect against SQL injection attacks because they are only pre-compiled once and the userInput is being treated as literal values and not as SQL

+A StringBuilder concatenates string to SQL command, while a PreparedStatement would substitute literal value as title

+ex:

+__vulnerable StringBuilder__
+SELECT name FROM artist_list WHERE title = 'Heartless' OR 1=1 OR ';

+__protected PreparedStatement__
+SELECT name FROM artist_list WHERE title = 'Heartless OR 1=1 OR ';

 # SQL vs mySQL

 - SQL is a query language, whereas MySQL is a relational database that uses SQL to query a database